 The Great Wall of China

 Even though it was really hard, and really cold, the hike is well worth it.
-The views are stunning, and being in an area where you can see the real stones they used gives you appreciation for the work that was put into building the wall.
-I’m complaining about just hiking up the wall when the workers had to do that same hike with the materials to build the wall every single day with hardly any rest, food, or water.
+The views are absolutely stunning.
+Being in an area where you can see the real stones they used gives you appreciation for the work that was put into building the wall.
+I’m complaining about just hiking up the wall.
+When the workers had to do that same hike with the materials to build the wall every single day with hardly any rest, food, or water.

 After we were done with the hike, we enjoyed an amazing lunch prepared for us by the hostel.
-It had rice, chicken with cabbage, onions with pork, tomatoes with eggs, and something that reminded me of Kung Pao Chicken.
+It had rice, chicken with cabbage, onions with pork, and tomatoes with eggs.
+And it kind of reminded me of Kung Pao Chicken.
 It was really good, and we were all starving so it was probably 10 times as good!
 After our day trip to the wall, I called it a night and went to bed early so I could be rested for the next day of fun!